SSA’S INTELLECTUAL DISABILITY LISTING

 Intellectual disability (ID) is a term that is used to describe a person who has limits in their mental ability and in their communication skills, self care skills, and social skills.
 Children with ID take longer to learn to speak, walk, and take care of themselves.
 They have trouble learning in school.
 Usually it takes them longer to learn concepts.
 Additionally, there may be some things they cannot learn.

 Intellectual conditions can be caused by a problem that starts any time before a child turns 18 years old.
 It can be caused by disease, injury, or a problem in the brain prior to birth.
-Some of the most common causes of ID are Down syndrome, fetal alcohol syndrome, genetic conditions, birth defects, and infections that affect the brain.
+Some of the most common causes of ID are Down syndrome and fetal alcohol syndrome.
+Other common causes are genetic conditions and birth defects.
 Other causes of ID do not occur until a child is older.
 For example, a child may suffer a serious head injury, stroke, or a brain infection.

 INTELLECTUAL DISABILITY AND WINNING BENEFITS